 By default, Elpy tries to find the root directory of the current project (git, svn or hg repository, python package or projectile project) and starts the python interpreter here.
-This behaviour can be suppressed with the option elpy-shell-use-project-root.
+This behaviour can be suppressed with the option elpy-shell-starting-directory.